-4. PET REGISTRATION
+4. PET REGISTRATION:

-All dogs and cats must be registered with MPHA before they can be permitted in a highrise.
-Registration requires proof the animal has been:

-- A. Vaccinated by a licensed Veterinarian for rabies, parvovirus, distemper, heartworm, and other vaccines appropriate for the species - B. Spayed (female animals) or neutered (male animals). - C. Copy of city license - D. Completed pet policy form

-Registration also requires that pet owners identify no less than one local emergency contact who will care for the pet in the event the owner is unable to do so.
-Updated emergency contacts and proof of licensing/inoculations must be provided to MPHA annually at the time of Tenant re-exams and re-certification.

-The pet deposit amount: \$75.00 except for units with carpet where the pet deposit is \$150.00.

-Pet deposits will be held by MPHA until the Tenant moves out or no longer owns or keeps a pet in the highrise.
+- A. All dogs and cats must be registered with MPHA before they can be permitted in a Family Housing Unit.
+Registration requires: - 1) Proof the animal has been vaccinated by a licensed Veterinarian for rabies, parvovirus, distemper, heartworm, and other vaccines appropriate for the species. - 2) Proof the animal has been spayed (female animals) or neutered (male animals). - 3) Proof the animal has been licensed with the City of Minneapolis - 4) A completed pet policy form. - B. Registration also requires that pet owners identify no less than one local emergency contact who will care for the pet in the event the owner is unable to do so.
+Updated emergency contacts and proof of licensing/inoculations must be provided to MPHA annually at the time of Tenant re-exams and re-certification. - 5.
+PET DEPOSIT: \$75.00 except for units with carpet where the pet deposit is \$150.00. - A. Pet deposits will be held by MPHA until the Tenant moves out or no longer owns or keeps a pet.
 The pet deposit will be fully refunded, with interest, provided that no pet damage has been done to the premises.
-Amounts necessary to repair any such damage will be deducted from the pet deposit.

-A new Tenant who owns a dog or cat will make this known at the time of application and will complete the pet's registration before the dwelling lease is signed.
+Amounts necessary to repair any such damage will be deducted from the pet deposit. - B. A new Tenant who owns a dog or cat will make this known at the time of application and will complete the pet's registration before the dwelling lease is signed.

-5. PET INOCULATION AND IDENTIFICATION
+6. PET INOCULATION AND IDENTIFICATION: